jpincas/tormenta/README.md

 - I could really do with some help setting up some proper benchmarks
 - Load testing or anything similar
 - A performant command-line backup utility that could read raw JSON from keys and write to files in a folder structure, without even going through Tormenta (i.e. just hitting the Badger KV store and writing each key to a json file)
-- Can anyone come up with a solution for skipping saving of fields with a `tormenta:"-"` tag.
-I've tried using a 'remove' method with `jsonparser` *after* the JSON has been serialised, but it's slow and for some reason garbles stdlib generated JSON (but not jsoniter generated JSON).
 - Related to the above, it would be nice to "auto" omit empty fields from serialisation rather than add a json tag to each and every field.

 ## To Do